petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/defining-skus-as-option-values-using-a-collection-provider.md

 1. Activate the *Define Externally* toggle.

-1. Set the *Price Type* dropdown to *Dynamic*.
+1. Set the *Price Type* drop-down to *Dynamic*.

 1. Click *Save*.

-   This adds two new dropdowns below the *Price Type* dropdown to define a collection provider and categories.
+   This adds two new drop-downs below the *Price Type* drop-down to define a collection provider and categories.

 1. Choose *SKUs by Categories* as the collection provider.

 1. Click *Save*.

-1. From the categories dropdown, choose one or more categories.
+1. From the categories drop-down, choose one or more categories.

    ![Choose the categories to add associated SKUs as option values.](./using-categories-as-a-collection-provider-for-skus-as-options/images/02.png)